Jumaruba/jtimesched/docs/09_assignment/09_assignment.md

 - The project table model has a single project.
   **Inputs**: ?
-  **Outcome**
-- The test passes successfully and the mutant is killed:
+  **Outcome**: The test passes successfully and the mutant is killed:
   ![](./images/projectTableModel/fix/05.png)

 #### Mutant 7 - 8